Leon Durham: 1984 National League Championship Series

 Leon Durham is widely remembered for an error that he made at first base during the 1984 National League Championship Series.
 In the bottom of the seventh inning in the decisive fifth game between Durham's Chicago Cubs and the San Diego Padres, the Padres sent pinch-hitter Tim Flannery to face the Cubs' ace pitcher Rick Sutcliffe.

-Through the top of the sixth inning, the Cubs had a 3-0 lead, aided by Durham's home run off Eric Show in the first inning.
-In the bottom of the sixth inning, the Padres cut the Cubs' lead to 3-2 with a pair of singles by Alan Wiggins and Tony Gwynn, a walk to Steve Garvey, and sacrifice flies by Graig Nettles and Terry Kennedy.
+Through the top of the sixth inning, the Cubs had a 3–0 lead, aided by Durham's home run off Eric Show in the first inning.
+In the bottom of the sixth inning, the Padres cut the Cubs' lead to 3–2 with a pair of singles by Alan Wiggins and Tony Gwynn, a walk to Steve Garvey, and sacrifice flies by Graig Nettles and Terry Kennedy.
 The bottom of the seventh inning kicked off with Carmelo Martínez walking on four pitches from Sutcliffe.
 Garry Templeton then sacrificed Martínez to second, setting things up for Tim Flannery.
 Martinez would then score when Flannery hit a sharp grounder that trickled through Leon Durham's legs for an error.

 The error became known as the "Gatorade Glove Play" because before taking his position in the field that inning, Gatorade was spilled on Durham's glove.
-Some Cub fans believe the Gatorade spilled on Durham's glove amounted to a curse, similar to the goat and Bartman curses of Cub lore.
+Some Cub fans believe the Gatorade spilled on Durham's glove amounted to a curse, similar to the goat and, later, Bartman curses of Cub lore.

+Instead of the Cubs maintaining a 3–2 lead with two outs and a runner at third, the game was now tied 3–3 with a runner at first and just one out.
+An Alan Wiggins single followed, and Tony Gwynn's hard hit ball skipped over second baseman Ryne Sandberg for a two-RBI double.
+The Padres scored another run in the inning, and went on to win 6–3 to reach the World Series for the first time ever.
+The Cubs had won the first 2 games of the series (1984 marked the last time that the League Championship Series was a best-of-five series) over the Padres.
+Incidentally, Durham went 3-for-20 in the NLCS, garnering two of his three hits in the final two games on home runs (his shot in Game 4 had given the Cubs a 3–2 lead).

 The play would also turn out to be very similar, in style and effect, to Bill Buckner's much-discussed error in the 1986 World Series.
 The coincidental connection between these two events is that Durham had been moved from the outfield to first base during the 1984 season, replacing Buckner after the Cubs traded him to the Boston Red Sox for pitcher Dennis Eckersley.
 Buckner's error, like Durham's, would be seen as turning a post-season series around.
 The same joke even circulated for both incidents: That they had been despondent, jumped in front of a moving truck, and "the truck went between their legs".

-The Padres wound up winning the game 6-3 to reach the World Series for the first time ever.
-The Cubs had won the first 2 games of the series (1984 marked the last time that the League Championship Series was a best-of-five series) over the Padres.
-Incidentally, Durham went 3-for-20 in the NLCS, garnering two of his three hits in the final two games on home runs (his shot in Game 4 had given the Cubs a 3-2 lead).